ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [Explanation]

 This is false.
-It would be great if we could eliminate all risks.
-But that is rarely reasonable.
+It would be great if we could eliminate all risks, but that is unreasonable.
 Instead, our goal is to reduce the probability and severity of all risks, including security vulnerabilities, to acceptable levels.

 [Explanation]